 Snow blindness

-(keratitis caused by ultraviolet rays)
+(keratitis caused by ultraviolet light)

 This can sometimes happen